crfroehlich/ts-tools/README.md

 - `yarn build:watch`: Builds and tests concurrently while you develop
 - `yarn clean`: Purges all temporary folders
 - `yarn count`: Counts lines of source code
+- `yarn docs:all`: Runs all documentation commands
+- `yarn docs:api`: Generates a single API doc based on the code in the project.
+- `yarn docs:api:markdown`: Creates markdown documentation for the project and publishes to GitHub Pages.n
 - `yarn docs:standardize`: Creates or updates a new readme with a standard set of readme sections, including a toc, yarn script documention, links to repo documentation files and an NS8 license
 - `yarn generate:exports`: Generates index.ts files for all exports recursively in the 'src' folder
 - `yarn lint`: Lints the codebase